IndianaS/OC_Projet5/Readme.md

 - MariaDB (or MySQL)

 # - 1: Initializing a db:
-- 1: To install pipenv: pipenv install
+- 1: To initialize the virtual environment: pipenv install
 - 2: To position yourself in pipenv: pipenv shell
+- 3: The user must rename settings.py.example to settings.py and indicate the login and password.
-- 3: For initializing a db: python installdb.py
+- 4: For initializing a db: python installdb.py

 # - 2: Project run:
 - : If you have already initialized the virtual environment to download the data.